CesaCollege/Devops/Commands/README.md

          - example : bg %1 (execute a suspended job with id = 1 in background)

    + ### nohup
-         - usage : detach jobs from sessions and have them running even aftyer the session is closed
+         - usage : detach jobs from sessions and have them running even after the session is closed
          - example : nohup ping localhost > /dev/null &
    + ### pgrep or pidof
          - usage : getting pid of named process